 While some teachers memorize their lectures, this may lead to anxiety since it is easy to forget or skip lines.
 Instead, creating a well-organized plan that includes all the topics to be delivered, ideas, examples, and stories might be more beneficial.
 This can be done with the help of cue cards delivered in keeping the correct flow and format in mind.

 You may prepare a list of talking points, within which important themes, experiences, and comprehension cues may be included.
 Arrange your talking points in chronological sequence, beginning with the message you want to discuss.
 Keeping an outline of your messaging on hand prevents you from drifting off-topic during the presentation and ensures that no points are missed.

 You must keep in mind that these cue cards are not to be read but just glanced at as maintaining eye contact with students helps retain their attention.

 Effective communication need not be flawless or perfect.
 However, investing the necessary time in preparation can help you give a more effective lecture and conduct more interactive and interesting classes.
-Teachers may utilise these methods to overcome their public speaking fears.
-Always continue practising and participating in public events as they help build confidence and enhance public speaking skills.
+Teachers may utilize these methods to overcome their public speaking fears.
+Always continue practicing and participating in public events as they help build confidence and enhance public speaking skills.
 Listed specifically for teachers, these tips are useful for anyone looking at improving their public speaking abilities.